hwhesselink/homeapp/README.md

 - Switch
 - Vacuum

-(For each domain the optimal way to set the filters and sort the columns is different.
+Going through long lists of entities item by item to decide what to select is no fun, so it helps to use filters and column sorting to group them.
-For example for lights you might select domain "Lights", sort on "Integration" and add the "in_summaries" label to all lights that do not have integration "Group".)
+For example for lights you might select domain "Lights", sort on "Integration", and add the "in_summaries" label to all lights that do not have integration "Group".

 Once the areas and labels are configured running Homeapp should generate a full Home-style dashboard.